 Ok, so what exactly does a Border Router do?

 A Border Router is like a gatekeeper of sorts for your Thread network.
 A Border Router provides the proper credentials for your Thread Network to new accessories during the initial setup process, and it also assigns roles for the device once connected.
-Depending on the accessory, Thread devices may act as Leaders/Routers or Endpoints/Child Devices.
+Thread devices may act as Leaders/Routers or Endpoints/Child Devices, depending on the accessory.

 Which Border Routers are available today?